Profiles & Groups

 | `unix_socket_dir_bind` | `connect` + `bind`, any direct child of a directory | ReadWrite on the directory (recursive) |

-Directory forms are **non-recursive at the socket layer**: only sockets
+`unix_socket_dir*` forms are **non-recursive at the socket layer**: only

-directly inside the named directory are covered, not those in
+sockets directly inside the named directory are covered.
+Use

 subdirectories.
 The implied filesystem grant is recursive (Landlock's

-only expressible granularity), so the non-recursion is enforced
+only expressible granularity), so socket scope is enforced separately by

-separately by the supervisor (Linux) or Seatbelt regex emission (macOS).
+the supervisor (Linux) or Seatbelt path emission (macOS).

 Under restricted network modes (`--block-net` or `--network-profile`),